mikeizbicki/cmc-csci040/topic_06_Python_SyntacticSugar/lab-wardialing/README.md

 You can find detailed a detailed list of all internet devices connected on North Korean IPs at <https://www.shodan.io/search?query=net%3A175.45.176.0%2F24>.
 This list contains more than just web servers, so has a few more results than you'll get from the war dial in this lab.
 You can also find all the servers hosted by the claremont colleges at <https://www.shodan.io/search?query=net%3A134.173.0.0%2F16>.

+> **EXTRA CREDIT:**
-If you dig through the results, for example, you can find an internal tool used by the Athenaeum that is not intended for the public to view.
+> If you dig through the results above, you can find an internal tool used by the Athenaeum that is not intended for the public to view.
+> You can get +1 point of extra credit on this assignment if you submit to me the url/ip address to this special Athenaeum login page.
+> You may not collaborate on this extra credit.

 One of the really trippy things about shodan is that they scan the servers for security vulnerabilities, and looking at the results list for North Korea,